 But one interesting development in the past two decades has been a new emphasis on vocational education – education for trades and careers.
 Just a couple of generations ago in the US, workers could make a solid middle-class income working in factories, but today, the manufacturing sector has dwindled.
 In areas where manufacturing has dried up, workers either have to accept low-paying service jobs, or go back to school chasing the carrot of a professional career, often in middle age.

 But one field that remains constant is the area of skilled trades and technical careers.
+A trade school degree can lead to a well-paying and secure career.
 Plumbers and electricians still make a respectable living; auto mechanics and HVAC technicians are always in demand; and modern life grinds to a halt without commercial drivers and heavy equipment operators.
 Trade and career education is so important to the American economy, the Department of Education under President Obama made trade education a serious commitment.

 Many young people today have seen their parents or older siblings complete conventional college degrees and fail to get the careers they want, or have their careers stall out long before they should have.
 That has led to a surprisingly large number of students who are not interested in going to college, and who would like to get into the workforce with more than minimum-wage qualifications.
 That has led to a renewal of vocational education, especially at the community college level.